IBM/hdp-search-spark-recommender/README.md

         * `SSHPASSWORD`
         * `tmdb.API_KEY`

-      > Note: Some variables such as tmdb.API_KEY, SOLR_HOST etc are defined two times in the notebook as they are needed in the DSX node and Livy node.
-Please make sure to update all the occurrence of the specific variable in the notebook.
+    Some variables such as tmdb.API_KEY, SOLR_HOST etc are defined twice in the notebook as they are needed in the DSX node and the Livy node.

+    A Livy node refers to notebook cells that access the HDP cluster using the Livy interface.
+These cells can be distinquished from other notebook cells by the following tag located at the top of the cell:

+    Some variables such as tmdb.API_KEY, SOLR_HOST etc are defined twice in the notebook as they are needed in both the DSX node and the HDP cluster nodes.

+    Note that in the notebook, the HDP cluster nodes are acceesed via the Livy interface.
+Cells that access the HDP cluster are distinquishable by the following tag located at the top of the cell:

+    ```
+    %%spark
+    ```

 ### 8. Run the notebook

 When a notebook is executed, what is actually happening is that each code cell in